Trajectories

 In August 2022, project participants met in Podgorica, Montenegro.
 This was the first joint meeting after the 2020 war and the aim was to encourage Armenian and Azerbaijani authors to discuss possible opportunities for strengthening their collaboration.

 Journalists involved in Trajectories commented on the unique chance it gave them to hear the other side’s views.
 A participant from Armenia said: “meeting colleagues was important for me.
 It was very important for me to see them face to face, communicate with Azerbaijani journalists cooperating with the project, know who they are, talk to them, get to know them.
-Of course, there was not enough time to get to know them well, but it was enough to form a preliminary opinion.
 If such meetings are regular, maybe an atmosphere of mutual trust will be formed between our teams”.
-Participants from the Azerbaijani side also expressed positive feelings and one of them said that the meeting with the Armenian side was one of the important moments during their work for Trajectories.

 Photograph by Gulnar Salimova